Redick's layup lifts Pelicans over Kings 117-115

-SACRAMENTO, Calif.
-(AP) " JJ Redick spends plenty of time practicing left-handed drives to the hoop, just for moments like this one.
+SACRAMENTO, Calif. — JJ Redick spends plenty of time practicing left-handed drives to the hoop, just for moments like this one.

 His layup with 1.1 seconds remaining lifted the New Orleans Pelicans to a hard-fought 117-115 victory over the Sacramento Kings on Saturday night.